breatheco-de/content/src/content/how-to/how-to-square-a-number-in-python.md

 ---

 The most straight forward way to square a number in Python would be to use the built-in **pow** (power) method.
-It will receive two parameters, the number to square and the ammount of times to power that number.
+It will receive two parameters, the number to square and the amount of times to power that number.

 ```python
 square = pow(6, 2)